nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 kubectl scale -n <namespace name> --replicas=<number replicas> deployment/<pod name>
 ```

-TThe Secondary Pods will synchronize the configuration at initialization and through a cron job that runs every minute.
+The Secondary Pods will synchronize the configuration at initialization and through a cron job that runs every minute.
 Once the configuration is synchronized, the secondary Pods can process the messages independently of the primary one.
 This means that if the primary Pods crashes, the cron that synchronizes the configuration will fail but the Secondary Pods can continue to process the messages.

 #### 4.5.7 Load Balancer address options